-If you don’t need your garden heater to make a statement, a wall-mounted alternative will afford you the necessary heat without taking up any space at all.
+If you don’t need your garden heater to make a statement, a wall-mounted alternative will afford you the necessary warmth without taking up any floor space at all.
 This Tool Station heater can mount to walls and ceilings, is easy to plug in, and comes with three different heating sections.
 “If you’re looking for minimal fuss, and you want your heating to do what it says on the can, this is the way to go,” says Vanessa Agyemang, founder and creative director of Copper Dust.
 She also notes that it’s easy to turn on and off, and reaches the desired temperature quickly.
-[Editor’s note: This product is currently only available for collection.]

 Best small garden heater

-Those looking for a more statement heater might be better served by this tabletop fireplace, which also gained recommendations from two of our experts.
+Those looking to make more of a statement with their heater might be better served by this tabletop fireplace, which also gained recommendations from two of our experts.
 “Gas heaters are slightly more pricey than their electric counterparts, but they do provide a wide range of heat distribution,” says Agyemang.
-She prefers the Chantico for its environmentally friendly system – rather than gas, it runs on renewable bio-ethanol fuel.
+She prefers the Chantico for its environmentally friendly system — rather than gas, it runs on renewable bio-ethanol fuel.
 Emma Hare also recommends the Chantico, especially for those with less outdoor space.
 “It’s stylish and small, and can be used both indoors and outdoors,” she says.
 “It even comes with an aroma diffuser, which can be placed over the side of the glass cylinder for heating up the perfect fragrance whilst you warm up.”

 “A real flame firepit is a lovely addition to an outside space,” says Simeon Thompson, interior designer at JSJ Design.
 “It acts as a natural focal point and gives out a generous amount of heat.”
-Thompson’s choice is this reasonably priced gas firepit by the Villa, which ignites at the touch of a button – “so you don’t need to worry about building a fire, getting it started or cleaning it after use.”
-[Editor’s note: The Villa is out of stock until March 2021.
-We suggest the Jefferson as an alternative, it’s a similar size (.3 inches larger to be precise) and also has a one-button control.]
+Thompson’s choice is this reasonably priced gas firepit by the Villa, which ignites at the touch of a button — “so you don’t need to worry about building a fire, getting it started or cleaning it after use.”
+[Editor’s note: The Villa is out of stock until March 2022.]

 If you’d rather a wood-burning firepit (and price isn’t a consideration), award-winning garden designer Kate Gould recommends designer Ivano Losa’s luxury “AK47.”
 “It’s not a type of machine gun, but a very cool Corten-steel open wood-burning fire, with areas to stack logs that soften down the industrial look of the steel,” she says.
 While the price is (absurdly) high, this design-first firepit also doubles up as a patio table, a generous log store, and even (with the necessary extras) a garden grill.